leo-oliv3r/TDDPratice/README.md

 - capitalize, basic function that capitalize the first letter of a string

 - reverseStrin, basic function that reverses a given string

+- ageCalculator, given two dates calculate the total age between them

+- characterCopy, emulates consuming external services though dependency injection and mocks to copy each character to a file

+- fizz-buzz, the classic fizzbuzz implementation along with Whiz

+- rock-paper-scissors, implementation of a simple rock paper scissors function

+- string-calculator, sum the numbers given as a string separated by a delimiter, the delimiter can be chosen

 ## Usage